Thursday 16th March 2017

 |Text too small?|

 Gross domestic product expanded 0.4 percent in the three months ended Dec.
 31, following a revised 0.8 percent increase in the September quarter, Statistics New Zealand said.
-Economists had tipped growth quarterly growth of 0.75 percent in a BusinessDesk poll.
+Economists had tipped growth quarterly growth of 0.75 percent in a BusinessDesk poll and the central bank had forecast growth of 1 percent on quarter.
 The economy grew 2.7 percent from the same period a year earlier.

-“Growth in service industries was partly offset by weaker activity in primary industries also flowing through into manufacturing,” national accounts senior manager Gary Dunnet said.
-The services sector expanded 0.7 percent while activity in the primary industries fell 1.0 percent.
+“Growth in service industries was partly offset by weaker activity in primary industries also flowing through into manufacturing,” Statistics New Zealand national accounts senior manager Gary Dunnet said.
+The services sector expanded 0.7 percent while activity in the primary industries fell 1 percent.

-Agricultural activity fell 0.6 percent, due to falling milk production while forestry and logging activity decreased 5.1 percent and mining activity fell 2.3 percent in the December quarter.
+Agricultural activity fell 0.6 percent, due to lower milk production while forestry and logging activity decreased 5.1 percent and mining activity fell 2.3 percent in the December quarter.

 Activity in goods producing industries fell 0.3 percent on the quarter, with manufacturing down 1.6 percent due to decreased food, beverage and tobacco product manufacturing, the statistics agency said.
 Meat manufacturing and dairy product manufacturing also fell.